Kernel Methods in the Deep Ritz framework: Theory and practice: Numerical experiments

 Finally, we again investigate the performance of the solution computed by solving the weak formulation via the linear system in~\eqref{equ:system-stiffness-matrix}.
 In~\Cref{fig:errors-singular-matrix} we compare the results to the energy minimization approach using kernels.

 The errors of both approaches, based on the linear system and the energy optimization, decay at the same rate.
-Compared to the example in~\Cref{sec:high-regularity} we further observe that only for the smallest mesh norm and~$\nu=5/2$ the error of the solution based on the linear system is much larger.
-The condition numbers in this example vary between~$2.5\cdot10^2$ and~$7.9\cdot10^{16}$.
-However, in this example the effect seems to be less pronounced compared to the example with a smooth solution.
+Compared to the example in~\Cref{sec:high-regularity} we further observe that only for the smallest mesh norm and~$\nu=5/2$ the error of the solution based on the linear system is a bit larger.
+The condition numbers in this example vary between~$2.7\cdot10^2$ and~$4.4\cdot10^{14}$.
+However, in this case the effect seems to be less pronounced compared to the example with a smooth solution.

 This example shows that the deep Ritz method using kernels as ansatz functions can also be applied in settings where the weak solution has only low regularity.
 Furthermore, the convergence rate is not influenced by the smoothness of the kernel in this case, which allows to apply kernels with high smoothness as well.
 We observed that the kernel methods performed similar as the neural networks in this case of a singular solution.
 However, we emphasize again that the observed convergence rate is underpinned by our theoretical results from~\Cref{sec:a-priori-error-estimation}.